-As indicated in the methodology chapter above, the media in this research were asked their financial status.
-While this is a subjective indicator, both the explanation of the interviewees and the 'demographic' data of the media do provide a bit of insight into representatives view the financial situation of their specific medium.
-Here we can fin indications that could be interesting for further research.
+As indicated in the methodology chapter above, the media in this research were asked about their financial status.
+While this is a subjective indicator, both the explanation of the interviewees and the 'demographic' data of the media do provide a bit of insight into how media representatives view the financial situation of their specific medium.
+Here we can find a few indications that could be interesting for further research.

-First of all, increasing diversification of revenue sources does not seem to influence to media that they are more stable in terms of income.
-Practically all media in this rese more income streams compared to before, but definitely not all of them perceive the status more positively.
-What does seem to influence this feeling of financial stability number of grant funders a medium has, as well as a new reader revenue stream that an important source of income.
+First of all, increasing diversification of revenue sources does not seem to influence the idea of media that they are more stable in terms of income.
+Practically all media in this research have more income streams compared to before, but definitely not all of them perceive their financial status more positively.
+What does seem to influence this feeling of financial stability is the number of grant funders a medium has, as well as a new reader revenue stream that becomes an important source of income.

-There is quite a difference between which media types see their financial status decl (Native) Digital media are, regardless of the context in which they operate, much more optimistic about their financial situation.
-Again, this is not linked to revenue diversific many long-standing print and radio businesses have more diversified income models nevertheless not necessarily more positive about their financial status, regardless of diversification in the income model.
-Also many of the 'well-off' media do indicate that their financial status is not declining, they do not consider it stable either, mentionin challenge to keep on top of the income model.
+There is quite a difference between which media types see their financial status declining.
+(Native) Digital media are, regardless of the context in which they operate, much more optimistic about their financial situation.
+Again, this is not linked to revenue diversification: many long-standing print and radio businesses have more diversified income models, but are nevertheless not necessarily more positive about their financial status, regardless of the diversification in the income model.
+Also many of the 'well-off' media do indicate that while their financial status is not declining, they do not consider it stable either, mentioning it is a challenge to keep on top of the income model.

-A negative effect on the perception of stability is the loss of a large partnership (from funder or donor), as well as the decline of income streams that were important for a (often print advertisement).
-In addition to such changes in income streams, there are economic and political factors play a role for those media considering their financial going downward.
-Sometimes, changes in the (local or national) economy are mention cause.
+A negative effect on the perception of stability is the loss of a large partnership (from a grant funder or donor), as well as the decline of income streams that were important for a long time (often print advertisement).
+In addition to such changes in income streams, there are both economic and political factors play a role for those media considering their financial status going downward.
+Sometimes, changes in the (local or national) economy are mentioned as a cause.
 Also, political factors, such as political crises or conflict affect the media.
-In these cas is either because the press freedom situation makes it more difficult for media to ope because the economy itself is affected by the political situation.
-In that sense, it is not easy or useful to distinguish between political and economic factors affecting media
+In these cases, this is either because the press freedom situation makes it more difficult for media to operate, or because the economy itself is affected by the political situation.
+In that sense, it is not always easy or useful to distinguish between political and economic factors affecting media viability.